AidanV25/Climate-Change-Whitepapers/README.md

   _On my To-Read

 ### Climate Effects (Tipping Points)
 - [High Probability of Triggering Climate Tipping Points Under Current Policies](https://doi.org/10.5194/esd-16-565-2025) — Deutloff, Held & Lenton, *Earth System Dynamics*, 2025
   _Estimates a >60% probability of crossing multiple tipping points under current policies (SSP2-4.5), with Amazon dieback and permafrost thaw amplifying risks._

 - [Unprecedentdly high global forest disturbance due to fire in 2023 & 2024.pdf](https://github.com/user-attachments/files/22026092/Unprecedentdly.high.global.forest.disturbance.due.to.fire.in.2023.2024.pdf)
   _

+- Paper: Increasing risk of global forest loss from extreme wildfires under climate change [Increasing risk of global forest loss from extreme wildfires under climate change.pdf](https://github.com/user-attachments/files/22027581/Increasing.risk.of.global.forest.loss.from.extreme.wildfires.under.climate.change.pdf)
+Citation: Huang, K., Wu, X., Zhang, L., Geng, H., & Qu, Y. (2025).
+Increasing risk of global forest loss from extreme wildfires under climate change.
+International Journal of Digital Earth, 18(1), 2483982. https://doi.org/10.1080/17538947.2025.2483982
+Summary:
+This paper highlighted how, over the study period from 2011–2023, both the volume and size of wildfires have been increasing, with the most pronounced changes occurring in the Boreal Forest.
+Burned volume has risen most in the Northern Hemisphere (40–60°N), while fire size has expanded most in the Southern Hemisphere (10–30°S).
+The authors also noted an increase in new forest growth in cooler, wetter northern regions; however, these areas become additional fuel sources during recurring hot–dry anomalies, which typically last 1–2 years.
+To conclude, the paper underscores a critical issue not only for wildlife and global forest stability, but also for broader ecosystem and agricultural resilience, as similar dynamics may manifest in crop systems.

 ### Climate Sensitivity